The 20 Best Neutral Paint Colors With Wood (oak, maple, cherry, & more)

 16. SHERWIN WILLIAMS COLONNADE GRAY SW 7641

-Colonnade Gray is a soft, light-medium warm gray, borderline greige.
-Because of this, it favors a very slight green undertone but can easily flash into the others depending on your exposure/interior finishes.
+Colonnade Gray is a soft, light-medium warm gray that favors a slight green undertone.
+However, its lack of commitment means it can easily flash into the others, depending on your exposure and interior finishes.

 Paint Color Review of Sherwin Williams Colonnade Gray